Coder-World04/Complete-Machine-Learning-/README.md

 **Day 10: Pandas Part 2 with Code Implementation**

-In this post we covered Pandas part 2 in depth with Code Implementation.
-Topics like indexing,filtering, transformation, Merging, Hierarchical Indexing etc are covered.
+In this post we covered Pandas part 2 in depth with Code Implementation.Topics like indexing,filtering, transformation, Merging, Hierarchical Indexing etc are covered.

 Where to find Day 10 post : [Link](https://medium.datadriveninvestor.com/day-10-60-days-of-data-science-and-machine-learning-d5d789fbda79)